The Hackathon Skill

 Execution

-Three-phase skill: Kickoff (capture the brief, scaffold the folder, git init), Build (passive logging of prompts, tools, decisions, milestone screenshots), Ship (compute elapsed time, generate the project page, print push-to-GitHub instructions).
+Three-phase skill: Kickoff (capture the brief, scaffold the folder, git init), Build (passive logging of prompts, tools, and decisions), Ship (compute elapsed time, generate the project page).

 Hackathon #001 is the skill itself.
 The first run produced this page.